OpenSpartan/gruntapi-docs/docs/articles/intro.md

 In the snippet above we see the following:

-- An instance of [`HaloAuthenticationClient`](xref:openspartan.grunt.authentication.haloauthenticationclient) will be used to get the Spartan token, which is the main piece of information we need to be able to get data from the Halo API.
+- An instance of <xref:openspartan.grunt.authentication.haloauthenticationclient> will be used to get the Spartan token, which is the main piece of information we need to be able to get data from the Halo API.
-- A placeholder container for [`OAuthToken`](xref:openspartan.grunt.models.oauthtoken), that will store the token we will get from the service.
+- A placeholder container for <xref:openspartan.grunt.models.oauthtoken>, that will store the token we will get from the service.
-- Three instances of [`XboxTicket`](xref:openspartan.grunt.models.xboxticket) that will contain authorization information.
+- Three instances of <xref:openspartan.grunt.models.xboxticket> that will contain authorization information.
-- A container for our final [`SpartanToken`](xref:openspartan.grunt.models.spartantoken).
+- A container for our final <xref:openspartan.grunt.models.spartantoken>.

 Time for the actual logic.
 In my sample application, I don't want to go through the dance of getting the auth URL, then getting the code, then pasting the code in and waiting for the tokens to process on every run.
 Instead, I prefer to store the tokens locally and then work with them and refresh them automatically.